shantarsecurity/meraki-bssid-dump/README.md

-# Meraki BSSID List
+# Meraki BSSID Dump

-🔍 This project, **"Meraki BSSID Dump"**, creates a simple, yet powerful, Python script that generates a list of enabled BSSIDs across an organization's Meraki wireless networks.
-By executing a few simple commands, network administrators can retrieve detailed BSSID information from their wireless networks, thus facilitating more effective network management and troubleshooting.
+🔍 This project, **'Meraki BSSID Dump'**, is a Python script created to export BSSID (Basic Service Set Identifier) information from an organization's Meraki wireless networks.
+The primary use case is to retrieve BSSID details for e911 services location data.
+It provides network administrators with a simplified method to gather BSSID information, aiding in network troubleshooting and management.

 ## Technology Stack

-🔧 The script is written in Python, and interacts with the Meraki cloud via the Meraki DashboardAPI.
-Python was chosen for its syntactical simplicity, and the comprehensive support provided by Meraki's Python SDK.
+🔧 The script is written in Python and utilizes the Meraki DashboardAPI to interact with the Meraki cloud.
+Python was chosen for its simplicity and the comprehensive support provided by Meraki's Python SDK.

 ## Status

-✅ The current script version is a stable release (1.0), however, updates and improvements are expected as and when necessary.
+✅ The current version of the script is stable (1.0), but updates and improvements may be implemented as needed.

-## Use Case
+## Use Cases

-🎯 The script's primary use case is to retrieve BSSID details from an organization, network, and device registered under Meraki.
-Essentially, it offers network administrators a simplified data gathering process, otherwise a convoluted task that requires significantly more time and effort.
+🎯 The script's primary use case is to export BSSID details for e911 services location data.
+However, it can also be beneficial for large enterprises such as colleges and hospitals.
+Here are a few additional use cases:

+- **Colleges and Universities**: In a college or university environment, the script can help network administrators identify and manage BSSIDs across multiple campuses, buildings, and access points.
+This information can be useful for optimizing network performance, monitoring network utilization, and ensuring proper coverage across campus areas.

+- **Hospitals and Healthcare Facilities**: For hospitals and healthcare facilities with complex network infrastructure, the script can assist in monitoring and managing BSSIDs.
+It allows network administrators to track the performance of wireless networks in different areas within the facility, ensuring critical connectivity for medical devices, patient monitoring systems, and staff communication.

+- **Enterprise Networks**: In large enterprises with multiple branch offices and locations, the script can provide network administrators with a consolidated view of BSSID details across the organization.
+This helps in troubleshooting network issues, analyzing wireless performance, and

 ## Installation

-📥 Follow the steps below for installation and setup:
+To install and use the script:

-1. Clone the repo using the following link:
+1. Clone the [repo](https://github.com/shantarsecurity/meraki-bssid-dump) using the following command:

 ```bash
 git clone https://github.com/shantarsecurity/meraki-bssid-dump.git